solo-io/supergloo/docs/content/setup/gloo_mesh_istio.md

 provided by Gloo Mesh Istio can use Gloo Mesh with an upstream Istio release and should refer to our guide on [installing Istio]({{% versioned_link_path fromRoot="/guides/installing_istio" %}}).
 {{% /notice %}}

-Gloo Mesh Istio consists of custom builds of both the Istio control plane and Istio data plane.
-These builds are available to enterprise users and contain fixes, features, and compliance characteristics not available in the corresponding upstream Istio builds.
+Gloo Mesh Istio consists of upstream builds of both the Istio control plane and Istio data plane.
+These builds are available to enterprise users and can contain patches, security back-ports and other fixes.
+For example, a Gloo Mesh Istio build of 1.7.5 (out of support from community) can contain security back-ports for CVEs found in 1.8/1.9 (current community support) or feature backports for newer versions.
+Any back-ported functionality is all available in the upstream in some version -- there are no proprietary features or forked capabilities from upstream.
+It's all based on upstream in the support of our enterprise users.

 To install Gloo Mesh Istio, simply override the `tag` and `hub` parameters on the [Istio Operator](https://istio.io/latest/docs/reference/config/istio.operator.v1alpha1/) resource at install time.
 The `hub` value must equal `gcr.io/istio-enterprise` and the `tag` value should equal the